 The inside measures approximately 16 feet long by 10 feet wide, which is why it is more fitting to call the building an oratory (chapel) than a church.
 It is still possible to walk inside, but expect the interior to be dimly lit.
 This is because the building has only one small, round window in the east wall and the main door in the west wall, so daylight barely filters inside.

-Aside from the two small openings, one of the only other features inside the chapel is a three-foot tall stone which reads “COLUM MAC DINET” and is topped with an encircled cross.
+Outside the chapel is a three-foot tall stone which reads “COLUM MAC DINET” and is topped with an encircled cross.
 This slab is often interpreted to be a gravestone.

 When visiting the chapel, take time to admire the masonry.
 The rocks, which were all likely brought from cliffs along the sea, have been cut on every side.
 The large stones fit perfectly together and were clearly shaped and assembled with great care.
 This sturdy construction is what has allowed the structure to stand over the centuries with very little damage.
 It also made the building completely waterproof – allowing that Irish rain to run right down the sides.